/ Plymouth borough Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a long-term impairment, you may be entitled to additional benefits under Pennsylvania law.
-These benefits are designed to compensate for the ongoing effects of your injury on your future employment potential.
+If your on-the-job injury results in a long-term impairment, you may be able to receive further compensation under Pennsylvania law.
+These payments are meant to make up for the permanent consequences of your injury on your capacity to earn a living.

 Types of permanent disability benefits: